 Our distributed randomness generation function is based on a robust threshold BLS signature scheme.
 Existence of minority of malicious nodes cannot hinder the generation of a valid full signature if more than N+12 consensus nodes are honest.
 The full signature brings the randomness of block proposer election process.
 With the robust randomness, adversary cannot corrupt the process.
 Therefore, block proposer election adopting randomness can guarantee the block proposer is elected unpredictably.
 However, it does not ensure that the elected block proposer works honestly.

 Adversary cannot still control the block proposer election stage even it has high elected probability.
 Let X be a random value denoting the number consecutive block proposer election that controlled by adversary.
 Suppose an adversary has less than 50% probability to be elected as block proposer per round, the upper bound of the probability that the adversary controls k consecutive block proposer election is PX≥k< 12k.
 Let 10-γ be the upper bound of the probability.
-Given γ=7, the adversary can at most control 24 consecutive rounds to become block proposer.
+For example, γ=7, the adversary can at most control 24 consecutive rounds to become block proposer.
 This indicates that the probability of adversary controlling more than 24 consecutive rounds is less than 10-7, which is negligible.
 Therefore, our block proposer election algorithm can ensure that adversary will not always be block proposer.

 5.2.3 Attack Resistance